0xEAC/API.Game/README.md

 * Dependency injection
 * Singleton
 * Repository
+* MySQL Database
+* Entity Framework Code First

+How-to setup the database:

+Create a new database and update DatabaseConnector.cs in the Database folder with your connection string.

+Create a migration with: add-migration <name>

+Then create the database table with: update-database

 >## You are free to use my code, just include a link to my Github page!